An-Nazla al-Gharbiya: History

 Southwest of the village, on the top of hill, is the tomb of Sheikh Khalil.
 It is constructed of old, reused stones, and pottery sherds from the Byzantine era have been found here.

 Pottery from the early Muslim and the Middle Ages have been found here.

 Ottoman era

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Sharqiyya.